 In general, it’s a good idea to bring clothes for layering: mornings can feel pretty chilly, but with a camisole and a button down or knit top under your cardigan, you should feel comfortable and to change for the warm, sunny afternoon all you’ll need to do is take off a layer or two.
 You’ll be walking a lot, so don’t forget to pack or purchase some good cotton socks to cushion your feet.

 If you’re with the official Ministry Program then chances are that the dress code won’t be especially strict.
-Schools often advise their conversation assistants to come dressed in business casual but this usually just means What business casual really means.
+Schools often advise their conversation assistants to come dressed in business casual but this usually just means no athletic wear, no tees with swearing or pot-leaf graphics but sometimes also entails no jeans.
+Just in case though, feel free to check out this definition from Business Insider: What business casual really means.
 If you’re working with really young children, it may be a better idea to come work in clothes that are strictly wash n´wear.
 Preschoolers don’t care about the difference between a golf shirt or a button down, and if you’re working in infantíl there’s a chance you may get spit up or tinkled on.

 That said, it’s a good idea to have a few pieces where you can dress like a responsible adult if the situation calls for it.
 You’ll be well served by a blazer, sports coat or other tailored jacket, some simple but elegant dress shoes and a smart skirt or pair of trousers in a solid color.
 Feel free to get more creative than that!
 Madrid is full of stylish people who love clothes but simple separates often take the guesswork out of dressing for people who don’t.